-Firms inevitably will have legacy customers whose identity has not been verified due to the circumstances under which they became investors, and the requirements and exemptions etc. that existed at that time.
+Firms inevitably will have legacy customers whose identity has not been verified due to the circumstances under which they became investors, and the requirements and exemptions etc.

+that existed at that time.
 Firms are not expected to undertake specific exercises or projects to verify the identities of those customers retrospectively, but must do so upon future trigger events, as appropriate according to their risk-based approach.

 - 8.26 Additional customer information over and above that confirming identity, which is appropriate in many sectors, either for business purposes or because of the greater money laundering risks that their products and services entail, is of less relevance to this sector.
 From an AML/CTF perspective, the principal objective in obtaining such information is to understand the motive for establishing the relationship and to permit assessment of any subsequent activity.
-The motive for investing in funds is usually self-evident. - 8.27 Very high value transactions from individuals should, however, be treated with caution.
-High net worth individuals are more likely to use the services of an investment manager, who would need to obtain considerably more customer information in order to service their needs properly direct investment by such individuals may be an indicator that they are seeking to avoid having to provide that additional information. - 8.28 Furthermore, firms will need to take a risk-based approach in deciding whether or not to consider a customer's potential status as a politically exposed person (PEP).
+The motive for investing in funds is usually self-evident. - 8.27 High risk relationships (eg. certain PEPs, high value accounts), should, however, be treated with caution.
+High net worth customers are more likely to use the services of an investment manager, who would need to obtain considerably more customer information, such as their source of wealth and income, in order to service their needs properly direct investment by such individuals may be an indicator that they are seeking to avoid having to provide that additional information.
+Similarly, the risk most associated with PEPs is that some or all of their wealth may have been acquired through abuse of position.
+Given these factors, the firm should give due consideration to the nature and purpose of the relationship by obtaining more information concerning the customer's rationale for using its services and demonstrating their source of wealth. - 8.28 Furthermore, firms will need to take a risk-based approach in deciding whether or not to consider a customer's potential status as a politically exposed person (PEP).
 Firms are required to take risk-based steps to determining PEP status, where the money laundering risk is higher depending, for example, on the value of the investment and/or the location of the customer. - 8.29 The nature of retail investment products means that the reasons for using them are limited and investment will reasonably be accepted from virtually anyone wishing to do so.
 Furthermore, activity monitoring in this area can be equally, if not more, effective by comparing the behaviour of one customer with that of others (see paragraphs 8.38 8.41). - 8.30 Care should also be exercised when dealing with those claiming the reduced verification measures applicable to certain types of special cases (e.g., asylum seekers, those on low incomes), whose first priority would not be expected to be investment of their limited resources for the future.